WillCodeForCats/solaredge-modbus-multi/README.md

 Install with HACS: Search for "SolarEdge Modbus Multi" in the default repository.

 After rebooting Home Assistant, this integration can be configured through the integration setup UI.
+If the integartion does not appear in Home Assistant after restarting, you may need to do one or more of the following:

+* Reload the Home Assistant page
+* Restart your browser
+* Clear your browser cache

 ### Configuration
 [WillCodeForCats/solaredge-modbus-multi/wiki/Configuration](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki/Configuration)